 Bucks County Audubon Society at Honey Hollow’s mission is to educate and engage children and adults of the greater Bucks County region about our natural world, with an emphasis on conservation and stewardship, including protection of birds, wildlife and habitats.
-The Bucks County Audubon Society (BCAS) is a private, 501c3 non-profit organization founded as a chapter of the National Audubon Society in 1969.
-The continued focus of BCAS is history, education and conservation.
+Bucks Audubon is a private, 501c3 non-profit organization founded as a chapter of the National Audubon Society in 1969.
+The continued focus of Bucks Audubon is history, education and conservation.

 Bucks Audubon is a steward of the Honey Hollow Watershed, a National Historic Landmark – the first upland watershed in agricultural use and multiple private ownership to demonstrate that cooperative local action, supported by Federal assistance, is a practical method of achieving national goals in water, soil science, wildlife conservation and flood prevention.
 Honey Hollow was designated as a registered National Historic Landmark in August 1969.

 Bucks County Audubon Society manages the Honey Hollow Environmental Education Center and offers a wide variety of programs for all ages.
-Each year BCAS provides high quality educational programs for over 5,000 people, from children for summer camp and field trips to adults for birding trips and lectures.
-See our Education page for more information on BCAS programs.
+Each year Bucks Audubon provides high quality educational programs for over 5,000 people, from children for summer camp and field trips to adults for birding trips and lectures.
+See our Education page for more information on our programs.

 Bucks County Audubon Society maintains a thriving nature preserve with six miles of hiking trails that are open to the public dawn to dusk every day for hiking, bird watching or just enjoying.
 The grounds also boast an organic vegetable garden, Audubon Pond, meadows, forests, agricultural fields and, of course, the Honey Hollow creek.